mango-team/mango/README.md

 * Reading Mangas
 * Watching Animes
 * Reading Light Novels
-* Getting notifications when new mangas, animes or light novels comes out.
+* Getting notifications when new mangas, animes or light novels come out.

 For the complete list of features see: [Wiki - Planned features](https://github.com/mango-team/mango/wiki/Planned-features).